Best PNP Option in 2026 Without a Job Offer | Amir Ismail

 • For the Express Entry sub-stream: an active federal Express Entry profile

-Some regulated professions require a letter from a Saskatchewan regulatory body before your application can be processed.
-This includes:
+Some regulated professions require a letter from a Saskatchewan regulatory body before immigration authorities will process your application:

 Engineering: Registration letter as an Engineer-in-Training from APEGS